-In this work we introduced a novel Algorithm-Based Fault Tolerance technique applied to the Bitonic Sort hypercubebased parallel algorithm.
+In this work we introduced a novel ABFT technique applied to hypercube-based parallel sorting algorithms.
 The technique relies on features of the underlying topology, which is assumed to be a VCube - if all nodes are fault-free they communicate according to a logical hypercube, if there are faults, the topology reconfigures autonomically at runtime, preserving several logarithmic properties.
 The technique is based on defining covers which are nodes that execute the tasks of those that are faulty, as well as defining the communication pattern under faults according to the VCube.

-The fault-tolerant version of the Bitonic Sort parallel algorithm was specified and implemented in MPI/ULFM and executed on 4, 8, 16 and 32 nodes.
+The fault-tolerant versions of the HyperQuickSort, QuickMerge and Bitonic Sort parallel algorithms were specified and implemented in MPI/ULFM and executed on 4, 8, 16 and 32 nodes.
 Results were obtained for the algorithm under four different scenarios: fault-free, 1 single fault, half the nodes are faulty, and all but a single node is fault-free.
-The algorithm executed correctly on all experiments, i.e. being able to detect and survive the occurrence of faults not loosing any of the work that was done before faults occurred.
+The algorithms executed correctly on all experiments, i.e., being able to detect and survive the occurrence of faults not loosing any of the work that was done before faults occurred.

 Future work includes the application of the proposed ABFT strategy to other parallel hypercube-based algorithms.
 We also do believe several other types of algorithms besides those for parallel sorting can benefit from the ability to detect/reconfigure/continue their executions despite the occurrence of faults at runtime.
+Building an application programming interface (API) can make the task of programming a fault-tolerant version of an arbitrary algorithm easier.
 Another related future work is to develop similar ABFT techniques for parallel algorithms based on other topologies - exploring features of the topology to allow fast and reliable algorithm reconfiguration is certainly a promising field of work.
 The development of similar techniques for the shared memory paradigm is also relevant future work, as there are several mission-critical systems and applications that take a long time to execute based on that important and popular paradigm.